DirectMyFile/dep-spaceship/proposal.md

 ## Proposal

 The spaceship operator is a binary operator.
-It is not allowed to be used in assignment.
+It is not allowed to be used in compound assignment.

 ### Semantics